Hameedo79/Test-Hamid-My-Fund-Action/readme.md

 npm install
 ```

-Also you need to create a postgre database with name "testHamid" without quotes and leave it blank, since all the tables and relations will be automatically created by the app when its started for the first time.
+Also you need to create a postgre database with name "testHamid" without quotes and leave it blank, since all the tables and relations will be automatically created by the app when it starts for the first time.
 Don't forget to change the database connection options according to your PostgreSQL's settings eg: host, port, password, etc

 ## Running The App

-Once everything is done you can launch the node server simple by execute this command
+Once everything is done you can launch the node server simple by executing this command :

 To run the app